 Most Common Tow Bar Brands

 The three most commonly seen tow bar brands are Roadmaster, Blue Ox, and Demco.
 We had seen products and met with representatives from all brands at RV shows and rallies.
 Each time, we have been especially impressed by Roadmaster’s educational approach.
 Last August while traveling in the Pacific Northwest, we had the opportunity to do a tour of the Roadmaster manufacturing facility.

 We admired how thorough they are in their product development.
 We also liked that Roadmaster is a true manufacturer, building most pieces from raw materials in-house.
 They also thoroughly test anything that comes in from a third party to reduce any risk of failure.
 This gave us a great deal of confidence.
 It solidified our decision that when we eventually changed to a vehicle that could be towed four down, we would choose Roadmaster.

-In October, we sold our MINI Cooper Convertible and bought a 2015 Jeep Cherokee Trailhawk The Jeep is towable, but not without a few modifications, which we’ll cover more in Part 2 of this series.
+In October, we sold our MINI Cooper Convertible and bought a 2015 Jeep Cherokee Trailhawk.
+The Jeep is towable, but not without a few modifications.
+We will cover those more in Part 2 of this series.

 Which Tow Bar Did We Choose and Why?

 Roadmaster sells several types of tow bars (regular and non-binding) plus tow dollies.
 We chose an all-terrain, non-binding tow bar called the Roadmaster Nighthawk.
 The Nighthawk has an 8,000 lb rating which is more than enough for our 4,500 lb Jeep.
 We liked the built-in cable channel to keep the cables looking tidy, not hanging loose.
 We especially liked that it has integrated LED lights.
 This might sound like a novelty to some, but they aren’t just for looks.
 There is additional safety provided through increased visibility to other cars.